jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-3-connecting-nodejs-to-client.md

 Run your server with `npm start` and navigate to `http://localhost:3000/`.
 The web page should look like it did before, but check the _Console_ tab in the devtools for any errors.

+> If you have any issues when working on frontend code, make sure you open the devtools and inspect the **Console** tab.

+> You can also press `Ctrl + Shift + C` within the browser to enable the **element selector**.
+With this enabled, click an html element to see the corresponding code within the devtools' **Elements** tab.

 You can check that React is included and operational by typing `React.version` into the devtools console.

 ```